East Carroll Parish Profile

 4-H Youth Development

 The East Carroll Parish Youth Development Program provides diverse opportunities for youth and adult volunteers to make a difference in their lives and that of their communities.
 Young people acquire valuable knowledge and life skills through participation in local, parish, state, and national programs.
-We offer many opportunities for youth and family participation, including 4-H workshops, overnight camps, community service and service-learning activities, project training, appropriate age competitions, and many other fun and educational activities throughout the year.
+We offer many opportunities for youth and family participation, including 4-H workshops, overnight camps, community service and service-learning activities, project training, age-appropriate competitions, and many other fun and educational activities throughout the year.

 Agriculture and Natural Resources